 The grants are provided to support the growth of research within the speech pathology profession.
 The research is expected to add to the pool of evidence based data relevant to communication and swallowing disorders.
 Priority will be given to research applications that align with the Speech Pathology Australia 2017-2019 Strategic Plan.

-Applications for the 2018 New Researcher Grant are CLOSED.
+Applications for the 2019 New Researcher Grant have CLOSED.

 Nadia Verrall Memorial Research Grant